MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/setfocusonentrycompletedbehavior.md

 ---
 title: "Xamarin Community Toolkit SetFocusedOnEntryCompletedBehavior"
-authors: jmegner, adenearnshaw
+author: jmegner
+ms.author: joverslu
-description: "The SetFocusedOnEntryCompletedBehavior allows a visual element to automatically gain focus once an entry has been completed." ms.date: 03/03/2021
+description: "The SetFocusedOnEntryCompletedBehavior gives focus to a specific visual element when an entry is completed." ms.date: 03/03/2021
 ---